 Today is the feast of St. John Paul II.
 He is the pope that I grew up on, that ushered us in to the 3rd millennia, and who has an extra special place in my heart.
-Recently I heard of our last three popes, if Pope Francis is a shepherd, Pope Benedict was an academic, and St. John Paul the II was the philosopher.
+Recently, I heard the following said of our last three popes, “if Pope Francis is a shepherd, Pope Benedict was an academic, and St. John Paul the II was the philosopher.”
 This is true, St. John Paul the II produced many beautiful works of philosophy and faithfully sought answers to why and how God made us and the world.

 Let’s find out more about the man behind this modern-day philosopher.

 In the early 1940s as the world was falling apart, Karol began working mandatory labor jobs, lost his father, and was hit and injured by a German truck.
 It wasn’t an easy season, but out of this time he recounts the maturing of his vocation toward the priesthood.
 He enrolled in an “underground” seminary in Kraków and was ordained in 1946.
-As a young priest he was sent to Rome where he had the opportunity to continue his education.
+As a young priest he was sent to Rome where he continued his education.

 Karol was appointed auxiliary bishop of Kraków in 1958 -the youngest bishop in the history of Poland.
 The strict communist officials premised his appointment thinking he was only an intellectual.
 But boy were they wrong!
 Bishop Wojtyła encouraged a spiritual and cultural resistance to the Communist occupation of Poland, giving his countrymen hope in the face of grave oppression.